lumapps/customizations-api-doc/docs/javascript.md

 ## Prerequisites
 - In order to add customizations to your site, basic knowledge of [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) is mandatory.
 - In order to deploy customizations into your site, you will need to be the administrator of the site where you want to add these customizations.
-- In order to follow this guide and use the examples documented below, your platform needs to have the new top bar activated.
-Without it, customizations will not work as expected.
-Please reach out to your LumApps representative if you still do not have the new top bar activated.
 - For development, we strongly suggest using the following tools in order to have a proper development environment:
     - [Visual Studio Code](https://code.visualstudio.com/) for creating and editing code;
     - [Git](https://git-scm.com/) for properly versioning the customizations that you will be creating.